Specializing in Opaline Mutations

 I would write paragraphs or chapters on breeding and pairing's, but anything I could add is available on web through lovebird hobby forums, you tube and bird club web sites.
 Experience in selectively breeding for color or phenotype is learned through the years.
 If you'd like to know how to hand feed? you tube has wonderful video's on it.

 The one thing that bothers me is breeders not knowing what PBFD is.
 PBFD is an infectious disease past on by an infected bird.
 It can spread by feather dust, eating from same seed bowl, kept in same cage or flight.
 It's not a flu or a cold.
-There's no known cure!
-That's why its so important to have any new bird tested for it.
+There's no known vaccination; That's why its so important to have any new bird tested for it.
 Once its in, its in and will take some time to eradicate.
 This is where a breeder / hobbyist must stop breeding and not sell any birds until all test negative which can be expensive testing.
 Most breeders / hobbyist choose to destroy (Euthanize) all birds testing positive.
 Although there's no vaccination to date; treating infected birds with high quality medications can cure them of it ending up with about 95% success rate.
 But this is not a novice can do as over medication and also result in poisoning.
 Adult birds over 2 two years old for an unknown reason don't get infected.
 It mostly affects babies and young birds up to a year or more old.
 Some birds will make a full recovery for reasons unknown that still puzzles scientists on their own never showing any signs of disease.
 Those that do, are immune and will pass on immunity to off spring just like in people.
 So be careful and research PBFD.
 From personnel experience; I've treated birds that were infected and had great success curing them from this infection using medicine I imported from Australia and South Africa keeping them medication for 3 to 4 months with 98% success.
 With that said, I strongly advise against breeding and selling infected birds.